WebAssembly/component-model/design/mvp/Async.md

-returns the index of a new subtask. `summarize` calls `task.wait` repeatedly until all `fetch` subtasks have finished, noting that `task.wait` can return intermediate progress (as subtasks transition from "starting" to "started" to "returned" to "done") which tell the surrounding core wasm code that it can reclaim the memory passed arguments or use the results that have now been written to the outparam memory.
+returns the index of a new subtask. `summarize` calls `task.wait` repeatedly until all `fetch` subtasks have finished, noting that `task.wait` can return intermediate progress (as subtasks transition from "starting" to "started" to "returned") which tell the surrounding core wasm code that it can reclaim the memory passed arguments or use the results that have now been written to the outparam memory.

 Because the `summarize` function is `canon lift`ed with `async`, its core function type has no results, since results are passed out via `task.return`.